Easy piano sheet music FREE, The Snake Charmer. Now with a few "helper" notes for younger beginners!

 The Snake Charmer is also a good song for transposing, as the melody all fits into a 5-finger pattern.
 Once kids know this piece well, they enjoy the challenge of moving week by week from Dm to Em, to Fm (very hard), to Gm, then Am (a respite!), the very tricky key of Bm, and then to C minor.

 By then, it is certainly time to choose a different song!

-But my students who have made it through the gauntlet of the black-key pentascales (Ab, Bb, Db, Eb, Gb) are ready to also try the minor variations on these positions (G#m, Bbm, C#m, Ebm, and F#m) on Snake Charmer.
+But my students who have made it through the gauntlet of the black-key pentascales (Ab, Bb, Db, Eb, Gb) are ready to also try the minor variations of these positions (G#m, Bbm, C#m, Ebm, and F#m) on Snake Charmer.

-We usually choose a different Transposing a minor melody seems harder for young musicians than transposing a major song!
+Transposing a minor melody seems harder for young musicians than transposing a major song!

 Wow!
 Look at this fellow handle a real live snake!
 This is not the tune "Snake Charmer," but this the story that the song tells: